- Type of Degree: Certificate

 Vermont Tech also offers an LPN and an RN re-entry program.
 These programs are provided for LPNs and RNs whose licenses have lapsed and would like to have them reinstated.
 The LPN and RN re-entry programs update the nurse’s credentials, allowing them eligibility to return to a nursing position upon completion of the program.
 For further information about these programs, contact the Nursing department.

 After licensure, PN graduates typically find employment in long-term care, outpatient clinics, physicians’ offices, and other healthcare agencies and work under the supervision of a registered nurse, physician, or dentist.
 With experience, they can assume increasing responsibilities in the nursing field.

-The PN and ADN programs are offered at four locations across the state with campuses in Bennington, Brattleboro, Randolph Center, and Williston and at distance education sites in Lyndonville, Middlebury, Newport, St. Albans, Springfield, and White River Junction.
+The PN and ADN programs are offered at four locations across the state with campuses in Bennington, Brattleboro, Randolph Center, and Williston and at distance education sites in Lyndonville, Middlebury, Newport, St. Albans, Springfield, and White River Junction, which use telepresence technology.
 The BSN program is offered exclusively online.
 We're a recognized leader in distance learning and health care simulation, which allows nursing students who practice in small rural communities across the state to experience lifelike medical situations.
 Our instructional curriculum is offered at distance education sites throughout the state, while the clinical experience takes place at local agencies.
 We also also provides the latest in simulation technology at its six simulation labs.

 A student with a certificate in Practical Nursing will be able to: